 - A good banner over your booth that advertises orchids for sale for conservation.

 - Pricing can be done by an orchid conservation committee member or by the donor.
 Prices can always be adjusted later.
-San Diego Orchid Society Conservation Committee prints a lot of sturdy plastic tags that are preprinted with price amounts $2, 5, 7, 10, 12, 15, 20, etc. They take the tags out of pot when the plant sells, or at end of show to reuse.
+San Diego Orchid Society Conservation Committee prints a lot of sturdy plastic tags that are preprinted with price amounts $2, 5, 7, 10, 12, 15, 20, etc. They take the tags out of pot when the plant sells, or at the end of the show to reuse.
 Occasionally, you get people who switch price tags, or remove the tags, so it is helpful to have knowledgeable person in the booth.
 Be aware that people will hide plants, and then come back for them as the show closes, expecting a bargain.

 - When pricing at an event where vendors pay for a booth.
 You should be careful and price plants competitively with vendors at the beginning of the show.
 You do not want to undercut the orchid society’s show and how it gets paid.